tarunbeerelli/RLEF-code/RESULTS.md

 feed-forward training at that budget adds **nothing measurable** — 8 repairs against the baseline's 9, on 200 shared failures.

-The matched-capacity comparison at the *high* budget is directional but not significant (p = 0.581), and the within-subsystem capacity sweeps are both non-significant — consistent with capacity mattering for level rather than for repair.
+At the high budget the same comparison points the same way without reaching significance (8.4% against 6.6%, p = 0.581).
+Conditioning bites harder there: both arms solve more at turn 1, so the shared failure set is the residue two stronger policies both missed — 166 problems rather than 194 — and less repairable by either.
+On each arm's own failure set the separation holds, 9.9% against 7.6%.
+The within-subsystem capacity sweeps are likewise non-significant, consistent with capacity setting level rather than repair.

 ### 6.2 Level: same score, different problems

-At matched capacity, attention and feed-forward reach statistically identical introductory scores while disagreeing about which problems they solve.
-A4 against A3 at solve@1: 68 against 66, **50 shared, 18 A4-only, 16 A3-only**, Jaccard 0.595, axis position +0.67, McNemar p = 0.864.
-A third of the combined
-solve set belongs to exactly one arm, with a perfectly symmetric discordance.
+Level and repair behave differently; this is the level half.
+At matched capacity the two subsystems converge on introductory solve@1 — as the capacity account requires — but reach that level by solving different problems.
+A4 and A3 score 68 and 66, and agree on only 50: another 34 are solved by one arm and missed by the other, split 18 to 16 (Jaccard 0.595, axis +0.67, McNemar p = 0.864).
+Neither is a subset of the other; they reach the same total by different routes.
+The same holds within the loop — 86 and 80, 63 shared, 40 discordant, p = 0.429.

 The same holds for the curriculum against feed-forward — C1 against A3 at solve@1 gives 48 shared, 17 and
 18 exclusive, p = 1.000; against B3 on a matched objective, 45 shared, 20 and 13 exclusive, p = 0.296.